tylerharriott/100-days-of-code/README.md

 ---
 ### Day 25: May 28, 2019

 **Today's Progress**: Today I learned how to add an event listner for a key press event.
-Sometimesits appropriate to have a keypress listner as well as just an event listner or button listner.
+Sometimes its appropriate to have a keypress listner as well as just an event listner or button listner.
 I also learned some new information about keypress and keycodes.

 **Thoughts:** I haven't posted in a while since I had family over and I was out of town for memoprial day.
 Regardless, I am back and I will continue to learn moreabout Javascript.
 I am looking forward to learning npm, visual studio and much more.
 Happy programming eveyone!!